adamgreen/CHiP/README.md

 #### U3 - Nordic nRF51822 Bluetooth Low Energy Module
 <img src="images/20190407-03.jpg" alt="U16" width="320" /><br>
 This module contains a [Nordic nRF51822 BLE capable Cortex-M0 microcontroller](https://www.nordicsemi.com/?sc_itemid=%7BE343E4D9-21F1-4FBC-881F-10320A687576%7D).
 While this Cortex-M0 microcontroller could be the brains of the CHiP robot, I suspect that it isn't and it just acts as a BLE to serial bridge for the microcontroller actually in charge of CHiP's actions.
 In the image above, there is a footprint for a 4-pin through-hole header just to the right of the BLE module.
 This header exposes ARM's SWD (Single Wire Debug) signals and allows for debugging of the nRF51822 microcontroller.
-The SWDIO and SWCLK test points are cleared labelled on the BLE module and a multimeter confirmed that these 2 signals, GND, and Vcc are all routed out to this 4-pin header.
+The SWDIO and SWCLK test points are clearly labelled on the BLE module and a multimeter confirmed that these 2 signals, GND, and Vcc are all routed out to this 4-pin header.
 I have labelled the header pins in the above diagram. **Note: I don't recommend soldering anything to this port location at this time!!
 There is the possibility that it will harm your CHiP!!
 I am currently investigating an issue I encountered after soldering a header to these 4 pins.**

 ### Opening CHiP's Head
 Once I had the PCB out of the body, it was time to turn my attention to CHiP's head and see what was inside.
 This meant grabbing the Phillips #0 screwdriver again and removing the four screws highlighted in the following photo of CHiP's back of head.